 Your college education can be one of the biggest expenses of your life, as well as one of the most rewarding experiences.
 After assessing how much you and your family can contribute, you might determine that additional funds are necessary.
-Consider the following options to help you reduce the financial burden of earning your degree:
+Consider the following options to help you pay for college and learn how to get scholarships, grants or student loans.

 Apply for scholarships and grants